informalsystems/hermes/README.md

 - `bash scripts/two-chainz "local" "skip"`.
 Running this script will instantiate two chains, listening on ports `26557` and `26657`, respectively.

 - `bash dev-env`.
-Running this script script from your local source will instantiate two chains, on ports `26557` and `26657`, and also a relayer that sets up some connections and channels.
+Running this script script from your local source instantiates two chains, on ports `26557` and `26657`, and starts a relayer that sets up one connection, one channel and sends a few packets over the channel.

-Note that these script rely on the [cosmos/gaia](https://github.com/cosmos/gaia) implementation, which provides the basic tools for setting up a IBC-enabled Tendermint chain (called a "Cosmos Hub" in the IBC terminology).
+Note that these script rely on the [cosmos/gaia](https://github.com/cosmos/gaia) implementation, which is a Cosmos-SDK application for the cosmos hub.

 ## License